andresantonioriveros/awesome-stimulus-reflex/README.md

 # [!WIP!]
 Awesome StimulusReflex

 This document is dynamically generated from the contents of `data.yml` with the help of Ruby and Liquid.
-Checkout the contents of the generator folder to see how.
+Checkout the contents of [this action workflow for more](https://github.com/andrewmcodes/awesome-stimulus-reflex/blob/master/.github/workflows/awesome_list_generator.yml) or [view the `awesome_list_generator` gem](https://github.com/andrewmcodes/awesome_list_generator).

-You will need to run `gem install liquid` if you don't already have it installed.
+This is currently just a testing ground for the gem.

 ## Contents